 I had an early gig today, catering a small lunch at the church for a group of meditators.
-They came through ice and snow to sit for three hours in the yoga room, then broke for a meal in the dining room, then returned to the yoga room to sit for another three hours.
+They came through ice and snow to sit on cushions for three hours in the yoga room, have a meal in the dining room, then sit on their cushions for three more hours.

-They sat, spread out among the tables.
+In the dining room they spread themselves out among the tables.
 One person here, another there.
 Their energy was contained.
-Not constricted, not shielded.
-Just soft.
 Held close.

 I’m not used to serving a silent room.
-Usually when you put a dozen people in that space, it’s lively.
-Full of conversation and table hopping.
+Usually when there’s even a handful of people in that space, it’s lively.

 I was acutely aware of the rattle of the service cart.

 Everyone smiled, pantomimed their thanks.
-When they were finished eating, they carried their plates and tea mugs to the bus tub and went back upstairs.
+When they were finished eating, they carried their plates and tea mugs to the bus tub, set them down as quietly as they could, and went back upstairs.

 It’s interesting, the way silence changes a space.
 The way the presence of silent people fills a room.